-Each region - there are seven for 2009 - will have four Regional Season Club Championships (RSCCs) during a year.
+Each region - there are seven for 2010 - will have four Regional Season Club Championships (RSCCs) during a year.
 Clubs will compete for their region's RSCC title during each of the 12-week iRacing competition seasons in an effort to earn a berth into the second tier of World Cup of iRacing tournament, the Regional Annual Club Championship (RACC) competition.

-Each RSCC competition is a season-long points chase.
-As stipulated in section 4.7 of the FIRST Official Sporting Code, a club's point total is calculated such that a driver earns 1 club point for every competitor who finishes behind him and loses 1 club point for every driver who finishes ahead of him in an officially-sanctioned race.
+Each RSCC competition is a season-long point's chase.
+As stipulated in section 4.7 of the FIRST Official Sporting Code, each club's point total is calculated by a driver gaining 1 point for every driver he finishes ahead of and loses 1 Club point for every driver he finishes behind in official sanction races.